Blocked pipes can stop used water draining away, which can be unpleasant to deal with and something you’ll want to get sorted quickly.

 We can help clear blockages in our public sewer network.

-However, sometimes blockages occur on your own private sewer pipes or drains, so you may have to hire a plumber to unblock it.
+However, sometime blockages occur on your own private sewer pipes or drains, so you may need to hire a plumber or an independent drainage company to unblock it for you.

 Signs you have a blockage